micheledexter/Demos/5Week/notes.md

 - [Can I force garbage collection?](#can-i-force-garbage-collection)

 #### How does garbage collection work in Java?
+- It's automatically handled by the JVM
+- It automatically runs and collects objects that no longer have references to any significant resource connected to the program

 #### What does finalize do?
+- It is the last method called before the garbage collector collects the object in question

 #### Can I force garbage collection?
+- Yep, there are two ways we can do it, but as a general rule shouldn't:
+  - `System.gc();`
+  - `Runtime.getRuntime().gc();`

 ### Collections
 - [What are all of the pieces of the Collections framework?](#what-are-all-of-the-pieces-of-the-collections-framework)